Nicolas Jackson started the AFCON final on Sunday and helped Senegal to victory over Morocco.

 As of the 2019 edition, AFCON was expanded from 16 to 24 teams.
 A total of 52 teams entered qualifying, which began in March 2024 and ended in November that year, consisting of a preliminary round for the eight lowest ranked teams followed by a group stage (12 groups of four teams), whereby the top two teams in each section qualified for the finals tournament.

 As hosts, Morocco had already qualified automatically but still competed in qualifying Group B, winning all six of their games.
-All 24 qualified teams this year have previously competed at the Cup of Nations, including 12 former champions.

 Watch: Goals from the Bundesliga's AFCON 2025 stars

-What is the format?
+What was the format?

 Like most international football tournaments, AFCON begins with a single round robin group stage.
 With 24 teams, that means six groups of four.

-The top two teams in each section progress to the round of 16, along with the four best third-placed teams.
+The top two teams in each section progressed to the round of 16, along with the four best third-placed teams.
 The tournament then continues in a knockout format through the quarter-finals, semi-finals and final/third-place play-off, with each match going into extra time and a penalty shootout, if required to determine a winner.

 The draw for the main tournament was made on 27 January 2025 in Rabat.